-The Village does not have the financial resources to protect the entire community from forest fire by itself.
-The Village will be eligible for federal and state grants and more properly positioned to request private foundation grants having adopted a CWPP.
+The Village does not have the financial resources to protect the entire community from wildfire by itself.
+The Village will be eligible for federal and state grants and more competitive in requesting private foundation grants having adopted a CWPP.

-"CWPPs are a requirement to access grant funding sources such as the National Fire Plan, and many state and federal sources for wildfire mitigation activities require or give priority to communities covered by CWPPs or projects identified in CWPPs." - Evaluating the Effectiveness of Wildfire Mitigation Activities in the Wildland-Urban Interface. p.12.
+"CWPPs are a requirement to access grant funding sources such as the National Fire Plan, and many state and federal sources for wildfire mitigation activities require or give priority to communities covered by CWPPs or projects identified in CWPPs."

+- Evaluating the Effectiveness of Wildfire Mitigation Activities in the Wildland-Urban Interface. p.12.